cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

         types: [python]
 ```

-You can run Flake8 from the pre-commit hook using the same technique:
+Use the same technique to run Flake8 from the pre-commit hook:

 ```yaml
 # .pre-commit-config.yaml